ilkka/vscode-google-java-format/README.md

 Use the setting "google-java-format.executable-path" to set the path to the google-java-format executable.
 The extension does not look in `$PATH` right now.

+Use the setting "google-java-format.args" to pass an array of args to the `google-java-format` script.

 ## Known Issues

 Nothing right now.